Malupp/Weather-APP/README.md

 Note: You may use npm instead of yarn if you prefer.
 Just replace yarn with npm in the above instructions.

 ## Credits
-This app was created by Malupp and SantinoDiGennaro.
+This app was created by <a href="https://www.linkedin.com/in/manuel-luppino/">Manuel Luppino</a> and <a href="https://www.linkedin.com/in/santino-di-gennaro/">Santino Di Gennaro</a>.
 Feel free to contribute to the project by creating a pull request or reporting any issues you encounter.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.